Rails-Designer/beam_up/README.md

 ## Deploy without configuration

-If you run `beam_up ./output` without a config, or want to quickly deploy without signing up a provider.
+If you run `beam_up ./output` without a config, or want to quickly deploy without signing up for a provider.
 Beam Up deploys to [Seal Static](https://sealstatic.com/).
 Just verify your email and you're live.
 Config is saved for future deploys.

 Seal Static terms of service apply.
 See [sealstatic.com](https://sealstatic.com/) for details.